Dashboard - Templates

 Pre-Requisites

-• Backup important data.
+• Backup important data if there is any saved data.

 • Ensure Windows is fully updated.